MicrosoftDocs/azure-devops-docs/docs/java/labs/mavenpmjenkins/index.md

 1. Add a new post-build action - this time select "Archive the artifacts".
 Set "Files to archive" to `**/MyShuttleCalc*.jar`.
 This saves the MyShuttleCalc jar file as an artifact from this job.

-1. Add a new post-build action - this time select "Collect results for TFS/Team Services".
+1. Add a new post-build action - this time select "Collect results for TFS/Azure DevOps Services".
 This step allows Jenkins to collect test results and coverage results so that they are available to Azure DevOps Services.
 Click the Add button twice to add 2 collectors:

     - **Type**: JUnit, **Files to include**: `**/TEST-*.xml`
     - **Type**: JaCoCo, **Files to include**: `**/jacoco/**`